 The Forest and Ishasha area offer you a pleasant surprise in form of a number of primates like Chimps, black and white Colobus, red-tailed Monkeys, olive Baboons, vervet Monkeys and at some of the campsites in Ishasha, some of these primates will come and pay you visit!.
 The other animals found in this region include the Spectacular and elusive giant Hog, the unusual Topi and famous tree climbing Lions of Ishasha.
 Large numbers of Lions are common and these magnificent cats are can usually be seen lazing under trees, at the shores taking a drink of water or if you are lucky, hunting.

-Their smaller cousins, the Leopards are by far more elusive as they are shy and reclusive animals and prefer lurking in trees as they wait for their next meal.
-The Hyenas have made it a habit to hang around mweya lodge at night especially on barbeque evenings as it makes a prime spot for them to scavenge undisturbed.
+Their smaller cousins, the Leopards are by far more elusive as they are shy and reclusive animals.
+Also, they prefer lurking in trees as they wait for their next meal.
+On the other hand, the Hyenas have made it a habit to hang around Mweya lodge at night especially on barbeque evenings.

-Queen Elizabeth National Park boasts of a remarkably huge bird list and is said to have more bird species that any other park, game or wildlife reserve in the whole of Africa.
-The 606 recorded bird species that dwell in Queen Elizabeth National Park should delight any birder and they include the Shoebill, Martial Eagle, African Skimmer, black Bee-eater, Papyrus Canary, thousands of Flamingos, spotted Eagle-Owl, white-winged Warbler the list is endless and can be seen on the species page.
+Queen Elizabeth National Park boasts of a remarkably huge bird list.
+More to that, it has more bird species than any other park, game or wildlife reserve in the whole of Africa.
+The 606 recorded bird species that dwell in Queen Elizabeth National Park should delight any birder.
+They include the;

-The National park is quite charming and leaves a very scenic and picturesque image imprinted in your memory and we are sure many people would not hesitate to visit it again.
+The National park is quite charming and leaves a very scenic and picturesque image imprinted in your memory.
 From the Katwe blast craters at the foothills of Mountain Rwenzori, through the Vast savannah plains and wide Maramagambo forests with its thick undergrowth, past the Lakes and numerous rivers and streams, this complex ecosystem truly is beautiful and such a sight to take in.

 Safaris to Queen Elizabeth